Signs and Symptoms of Dementia

 There are a number of warning signs to look out for, including:

 - Memory loss – forgetting names, places, recent events or conversations

-- Feeling confused, even when in a familiar environment
+- Feeling confused, even when you are in a place you know

-- Problems with communication - speaking or writing, struggling to follow conversations
+- Problems with speaking or writing.
+Find it hard to follow conversations

-- Changes in mood or personality – may become anxious, upset, suspicious, fearful
+- Changes in mood or personality – may become upset or angry

 Support and advice

-In addition to speaking to your doctor, the Doncaster Dementia Roadmap is another place you can go to for advice and support.
-It provides high quality information about the dementia journey alongside local information about services, support groups and care pathways.
+As well as speaking to your doctor, the Doncaster Dementia Roadmap is another place you can go to for advice and support.
+It provides information about the dementia journey and local information about services, support groups and care pathways.

 Visit the Doncaster Dementia Roadmap for more details.

 Browse Age UK's top tips for living well with dementia here.